Fortress of Solitude

 Right now, the action genre is rife with talent.
 Whether it be Lewis Tan, Iko Uwais, or even Tony Jaa, there are so many performers who aren’t just good actors but also fantastic martial artists.
 If a Ninja Gaiden film were to be made, though, there are two performers who should be at the top of any list: Andrew Koji and Joe Taslim.

-Both actors have put in star-making performances on the TV show Warrior, but they’ve also proven their mettle in other projects.
-Even though Koji was the supporting lead in Snake Eyes, he stole the show in an otherwise bland film.
-Taslim continues to prove he’s got lightning in his fists and kicks, as he tore down the house in The Night Comes for Us and as Sub-Zero in the recent Mortal Kombat movie.
-Plus, it also helps that they’ve already played ninjas, so they know the drill for playing Ryu here.
+Both actors built their reputations on the TV show Warrior, and they’ve more than proven their mettle since.
+Even though Koji was the supporting lead in Snake Eyes, he stole the show in an otherwise bland film — and Hollywood has clearly taken notice, casting him as Ryu in the upcoming Street Fighter movie.
+Taslim, meanwhile, continues to prove he’s got lightning in his fists and kicks — he tore down the house in The Night Comes for Us and as Sub-Zero in the 2021 Mortal Kombat movie, a role he reprised in Mortal Kombat II.
+Plus, they’ve already played ninjas, so they know the drill for playing Ryu.

 While it might be difficult to justify buying big-name IPs and throwing them straight onto streaming, a project like Ninja Gaiden might be more viable since it isn’t as well-known as some other video game franchises.
 It doesn’t need to be a $100 million film; it could even be a third of that.
 The point is, it holds just enough interest to lure in a few extra eyeballs while also launching the potential for a franchise if the first film is successful.